 Welcome to the section of the website where you can find out more about the school’s governors, and the work that we do.

-Our main role is to support the Headteacher and the staff – the phrase often used to describe this role is ‘a critical friend’.
+Our main role is to act as a source of challenge and support to the Headteacher and school – the phrase often used to describe this role is ‘a critical friend’.
 We help them to set and reach targets and to strive for excellence across the whole spectrum of school life.
-The two key documents used for this are the School Development Plan (SDP) and the Self Evaluation Form (SEF).
+We have helped to shape the school's vision and are fully committed to this.
+Two key documents we use are the School Development Plan (SDP) and the Self Evaluation Form (SEF).
 The SDP sets out the annual strategic plan for the school, with targets that everyone works towards and the SEF sets out how well the school is doing and where we aim to make improvements.

 Our legal duties include:

 - Reviewing progress against the school's budget and objectives